 Social Media Insights

 Social networks are savvier than ever before; providing marketers with platform data to support brand content and customer outreach strategies.
-Community managers can analyze information about their content and followers, and combine it with engagement anecdotes to paint a complete picture of customer interactions with the brand.
+Social media managers can analyze information about their content and followers, and combine it with engagement anecdotes to paint a complete picture of customer interactions with the brand.
 To put it simply, social media insights enable the marketer to intimately understand the people they’re communicating with at any given time.

-Armed with insights, marketers are better equipped to fine-tune content strategies and targeting for several components of their brand campaigns.
 Below, we’ve outlined key areas where social insights can best help marketers reach the right people, say the right thing, and build brand advocates along the way.

 Targeted ads are effective unless you’re “that brand” (don’t be).
 Without targeting, marketers are simply throwing things at the wall to see what sticks.
 Why would you guess, when you can know for sure?

 By promoting tailored messages to specific user groups, brands increase the likelihood that existing and new audiences will see and engage with content on social media and web properties.
 Specifically, Facebook and Twitter encourage businesses to micro-target audiences, only advertising to users that fit the user profile defined by the brand.
 Social media insights will help you best define your target audience.
 What content has received the highest levels of engagement?
 How does your audience demographics break down?
 You may be targeting men over the age of 50 when your core audience members are women between the ages of 21-34.
-By leveraging social media insights, you can be sure of who you should be reaching, and target accordingly.
+By leveraging social media insights, you can be sure of who you should be reaching and target accordingly.

 Note: While micro-targeting is helpful in advertising, too much specificity in the user profile can limit the reach of potential relevant audiences.
 Brands should carefully select user criteria while casting the widest net possible, testing user response and message effectiveness along the way.